vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 ## Tanzu Kubernetes Grid Monitoring

-In an airgapped environment, monitoring for the Tanzu Kubernetes clusters is provided through [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).
+In an air-gapped environment, monitoring for the Tanzu Kubernetes clusters is provided through [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).

 - Prometheus is an open-source system monitoring and alerting toolkit.
 It can collect metrics from target clusters at specified intervals, evaluate rule expressions, display the results, and trigger alerts if certain conditions arise.
 The Tanzu Kubernetes Grid implementation of Prometheus includes **Alert Manager**, which you can configure to notify you when certain events occur.
 - Grafana is open-source visualization and analytics software.
 It allows you to query, visualize, alert on, and explore your metrics no matter where they are stored.